hyundai-robotics/doc-hi6-operation/7-system/5-application-parameter/23-scurve-condition/1-scurve-condition.md

   * Recommended settings:
     * Path accuracy: High (e.g., 80 ~ 100)
-    * Smooth motion: Low‑to‑medium (e.g., 20 ~ 40)
+    * Smooth motion: Low-to-medium (e.g., 20 ~ 40)

   * Use case: Applying sealant along complex curves of automotive parts, or performing laser cutting.
 To minimize trajectory error, set accuracy high; maintaining the path is more important than slight vibration.

-  * Caution: Adjust parameters according to the actual robot’s vibration behavior and the specific process specifications.
+  * Caution: Adjust parameters according to the actual robot's vibration behavior and the specific process specifications.

-* Sensitive cargo transport (vibration‑reduction, smooth motion priority)
+* Sensitive cargo transport (vibration-reduction, smooth motion priority)
-  * A process where vibration can damage the product or cause mis‑placement.
+  * A process where vibration can damage the product or cause mis-placement.

   * Recommended settings:
     * Path accuracy: Medium (e.g., 50)